bwang1008/Rubik-Cube/README.md

 |- TODO.txt 		- File - Ideas for what to implement next
 |- run.sh 			- File - Bash script to run the program

+This is for the `master` branch.
+Do not use `reform` branch.
+I am trying out textures to render the Rubik's cube instead of rendering many little cubes in `reform`, but it is not ready yet.

 Requirements for Ubuntu:\
 `apt-get install cmake`\